 Your company may have a preferred application, or may use some other application, so check any in-house documentation for details.
 In general, any TOTP application should work properly.

 After you've downloaded the application onto your phone, use the Phabricator settings panel to add a factor to your account.
-You'll be prompted to enter a master key into your phone, and then read a security code from your phone and type it into Phabricator.
+You'll be prompted to scan a QR code, and then read an authorization code from your phone and type it into Phabricator.

-Later, when you need to authenticate, you'll follow this same process: launch the application, read the security code, and type it into Phabricator.
+Later, when you need to authenticate, you'll follow this same process: launch the application, read the authorization code, and type it into Phabricator.
 This will prove you have your phone.

 Don't lose your phone!
 You'll need it to log into Phabricator in the future.

-If you've lost a factor associated with your account (for example, your phone has been lost or damaged), an administrator can strip the factor off your account so that you can log in without it.
+If a user has lost a factor associated with their account (for example, their phone has been lost or damaged), an administrator with host access can strip the factor off their account so that they can log in without it.

 It is important to verify the user is who they claim they are before stripping factors because an attacker might pretend to be a user who has lost their phone in order to bypass multi-factor authentication.
 It is much easier for a typical attacker to spoof an email with a sad story in it than it is for a typical attacker to gain access to a mobile phone.

 A good way to verify user identity is to meet them in person and have them solemnly swear an oath that they lost their phone and are very sorry and definitely won't do it again.
 You can also work out a secret handshake in advance and require them to perform it.
 But no matter what you do, be certain the user (not an attacker pretending to be the user) is really the one making the request before stripping factors.

 After verifying identity, administrators with host access can strip authentication factors from user accounts using the bin/auth strip command.
 For example, to strip all factors from the account of a user who has lost their phone, run this command:

 # Strip all factors from a given user account. phabricator/ $ ./bin/auth strip --user <username> --all-types